Dr. Lindsey Kock’s career pivot reflects a wider vet workforce shift

 A new commentary argues veterinary students should begin NAVLE prep as soon as clinics begin.

-UNLV researchers created a synthetic sea lion pelvis to help veterinarians train for blood collection during ongoing stranding events.
+UNLV researchers developed a CT-based synthetic sea lion pelvis to help veterinarians train for blood collection during stranding crises.

 Chulalongkorn University ranked No. 1 in Thailand for veterinary medicine in SCImago 2026.